cysouw/diathesis/text/c04_reflexive.md

 ### [ NP ] Obligatory accusative reflexive + governed preposition

-A widespread phenomenon are verbs with an obligatory accusative *sich* with a governed preposition (see [@sec:prepositions-delimiting-governed-prepositional-phrases]), like *entschließen* 'to decide' [@Next a,b].
+A widespread phenomenon are verbs with an obligatory accusative *sich* with a governed preposition (see [@sec:prepositions-delimiting-governed-prepositional-phrases]), like *entschließen* 'to decide' [@next a,b].

 :::ex
 a.
 Ich entschließe mich zu einer Reise.